Traditional approaches to backup and DR simply don’t work against ransomware

 Why then?
 How did ransomware beat the system that was supposed to save you?

 This is not uncommon.
-In fact, in North America alone, over $1 billion USD was paid in ransoms over the course of 2016 due to this very common scenario.
-2017 is predicted to be worse.
+Global damages connected with Ransomware attack over $11 billion USD were paid in ransoms over the course of 2018 due to this very common scenario.
+2019 is predicted to be worse.
 Much worse.

 Here are four reasons why your backups didn’t save you: